 So can you use these streaming services we talked about above on your Roku, Apple TV, or Fire TV?
 For the most part, you can!
 Let’s talk platform support, shall we?

-Sling TV and Hulu with Live TV also work on Xbox One game consoles.
-PlayStation Vue works on PlayStation 4.
+Hulu with Live TV, Sling TV, and YouTube TV also work on Xbox One game consoles.
+PlayStation Vue works on PlayStation 3 and PlayStation 4.

 What about ESPN+?
 It’s available for iOS, Android, Roku, Fire TV, Apple TV, and Chromecast.
 ESPN+’s platform support is still expanding, so stay tuned.